 Considering the Adoption of an Older Child?

 Adopting an older child is defined as the adoption of any child who is no longer a newborn.

-Adopting an older child can have its own blessings and its own challenges because every older child comes with a past.
+Adopting older children can have its own blessings and its own challenges because every older child comes with a past.
 Even children under the age of one may have difficulties adjusting in a new family.
 I believe with much love, focused attention and security, a child of any age will flourish.

 A family considering adopting older children must be able to let the child vent safely, and be there to offer comfort and acceptance.
 An older child should have someone to see them off to school in the morning and be there when they come home from school whenever possible.
 That means that one parent should probably not work full time, but work while their children are in school only.
 A part-time or stay at home parent would be best during the early years.

 It often takes a period of time for an older child to realize they are safe and are in their forever home.
 Some adoptive parents may find that an older child might hoard food because in their past they didn’t know where their next meal was coming from.
 I encourage families to hug their child and let them know that they love them and they are safe.
 It is helpful if the parents have a spiritual foundation to offer their child.
 Attending church on a regular basis will help with their spiritual growth and socialization with other kids their own age.

 Siblings that are part of the pre-adoption planning often find it easier to open their arms to their new brother or sister and have patience.
 This will make the transition easier for everyone.
 Just being there, loving the child, and allowing him or her to feel comfortable helps.
 It may take months, or in some cases years, however, before your child feels comfortable in his or her new family.
 It is a lifelong commitment and a big responsibility for any family to adopt an older child.